karkiayush/Notesh/README.md

 - **Create Notes**: Add new notes effortlessly.
 - **Update Notes**: Edit existing notes with ease.
 - **Delete Notes**: Remove notes when they are no longer needed.
+- **Search Notes**: Search notes on the basis of note title.
+- **Custom Note Colors:**: Personalize your notes with a customizable color palette, allowing you to assign unique colors to each note for better organization and visual appeal.
 - **User-Friendly Interface**: Simple and intuitive design.
 ---

 ## Tech Stack